WebOrigami/docs/src/eg/intro.md

 ## Transform a whole graph of stuff

-It is easy to transform an entire explorable graph of one type of object into a new graph of a different type of object.
-You only need to identify or define a one-to-one transformation function that handles a single object, and `eg` can apply that as a many-to-many transformation of an entire graph.

 Earlier you saw an `uppercase` function that takes a string argument and returns an uppercase version:

 ```console